3052/blog/2025-07/chatBot/chatGpt-o3/readme.md

 # chatGpt

-provide markdown prompt I can give you in the future to return this script, do not wrap in a code block
+provide markdown prompt I can give you to return this script, do not wrap in a code block

 https://chatgpt.com

-one file pass
+two file pass

 Write a single, complete Go program named **main.go** that uses **only the standard library** and does the following.
 Return **only** the code in one fenced Go code block (no commentary before or after).

-**Behavior & CLI**
+Behavior & CLI

 * Program name: `main.go`
 * Usage: `go run main.go <mpd_file_path>`